 Dr. Gribbin is a graduate of the University of Illinois College of Medicine in Chicago, where he completed his internship and residency in Internal Medicine.
 His fellowship in Hematology/Oncology was at the University of Michigan Medical Center in Ann Arbor.
-Dr. Gribbin was on the faculty at the University of Michigan Medical Center as Assistant Professor of Medicine for 10 years prior to joining Cancer and Hematology Centers of Western Michigan in 1998.
-Tom regularly sees patients and consults at Spectrum Butterworth, St. Mary's and Holland Hospital and has staff privileges at a dozen more western Michigan hospitals.
+Dr. Gribbin was on the faculty at the University of Michigan Medical Center as Assistant Professor of Medicine for 10 years prior to joining Cancer and Hematology Centers of Western Michigan in 1998, where he currently serves as Vice-President.
+Dr. Gribbin is board-certified in Internal Medicine, Medical Oncology and Hematology and has affiliation with multiple hospitals in the western Michigan area.

 His responsibilities include a number of teaching activities and advisory and administrative committees.
 Dr. Gribbin has been published in numerous peer reviewed publications and has served as Physician Reviewer and Advisor for examination and licensing boards.